siemens/ix/packages/documentation/docs/controls/application-frame/_application-header_styleguide.md

 ![Examples of access login](https://www.figma.com/design/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?type=design&node-id=1636-62468&mode=design&t=4XzscFw57dE7McUX-11)

 If your application can be used without being logged in to, you can offer access to a login process in different ways, for example:
-- Show a log in button in the [slot for additional elements](#slot) and hide the avatar
+- Show a log in button in the [slot for additional elements](#slot) and hide the avatar.
-- Show the avatar with a placeholder image and show text in the user information section
+- Show the avatar with a placeholder image and show text in the user information section.

 ## Options